Commercial Septic Tank Pumping

 How often does a commercial septic tank need pumping?

 Pumping frequency depends on tank capacity, daily hydraulic load, and the type of business.
 Restaurants with grease interceptors often need pumping every 30 to 90 days.
 Office buildings and retail spaces typically require service every 12 to 24 months.
 A maintenance contract with Action Septic Service sets your ideal pumping schedule based on measured sludge accumulation rates.
+Call for a free estimate.

 Why can’t I use the same pumping schedule as a residential system?